UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 To pass the MET Machine Learning Course, you will be required to write a report describing proposed solution to **one** of the case studies given below.
 Each case study lists few suggested problems you can solve, however it is general enough to encourage you to propose your own ideas.

-Your choice of the problem option has no impact on the achievable marks.
+Your selection of the dataset option has no impact on the achievable marks.
 We provide some background information on each dataset below.

 ### What you are expected to submit